ncheaz/edge-node-installer/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 By testing the DKG Edge Node, and the installer, and sharing your feedback, you help us refine the setup process and improve the overall experience.
 If you encounter any issues or have suggestions, please let us know! 🐛
-For detailed instructions on setting up the DKG Edge Node in an automated environment on Ubuntu, check out the official documentation [here](https://docs.origintrail.io/build-with-dkg/dkg-edge-node/run-an-edge-node/automated-environment-setup-ubuntu).

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 <br/>